salahsheikh/jpushbullet/README.md

 //To send an address
 client.sendAddress(devices.getDevices().get(n).getIden(), "name of place", "address");
 ```
-So far it only supports files, notes, and urls.
-Working on the rest when I can.
-In the meanwhile, you can help with this project.

 Thank you for using this!
 If you do.
 Maybe put this in your credits perhaps.
 With a link maybe.